 So let’s just say you know you’re in a situation where the demands placed on you exceed the resources available to deal with the stressors.
 What can you do to change course?

 Take some time to honestly assess the amount of stress in your life and start to reduce it - redefine your roles at work and home and redistribute the load you're carrying.

 Simple but true: make sure you get enough sleep, don't skip meals, eat healthy, wholefoods where you can, and drink a lot of water.

 Whether you take up meditation, listen to music, or read a book, designate time for unplugging.
-It’s why we created a Tranquility line to help you gently close all those open “tabs” in your mind and experience stress relief.
+It’s why we created our Calm & Centered line to help you gently close all those open “tabs” in your mind and experience stress relief.

 Burnout isn't like the flu; it doesn't go away after a few weeks unless you make some changes.
 Don’t let it rob you of your energy, enthusiasm, and passion, replacing it for exhaustion, frustration, and disillusionment.
 Let’s create a new, healthy approach to juggling all the commitments of life, and leave the fantasy of the superhero as just that, a fantasy.